 A stroke is what happens when oxygen-rich blood is blocked from the brain.
 Within minutes, areas of brain tissue can begin to die and as time goes on, more of the brain can deteriorate.
 Full strokes often cause permanent damage, the impacts of which can vary from case to case.

 A mini stroke, or transient ischemic attack (TIA), will look and feel just like a full stroke at first.
 In fact, there is no way to know right away if you are experiencing a mini or full stroke.
 The difference in a mini stroke is that the brain blockage or clot resolves itself within 24 hours, with symptoms lasting no more than a few minutes.
-To learn more, we spoke to Inhyup Kim, MD, a neurologist at Banner Health in Colorado.
+To learn more, we spoke to Inhyup Kim, MD, a neurologist with Banner Brain & Spine.